SandroWeber/ubii-msg-formats/README.md

 ## Protobuf

-The messages are based on google's Protobuf.
+- The messages are based on google's Protobuf.
+- The following section contains some topics that are super relevant for this project.

-See the [Protobuf Documentation](https://developers.google.com/protocol-buffers/) and the used [protobuf.js Github repository of a JS implementaion](https://github.com/dcodeIO/ProtoBuf.js/) for more details.
+- See the [Protobuf Documentation](https://developers.google.com/protocol-buffers/) and the used [protobuf.js Github repository of a JS implementaion](https://github.com/dcodeIO/ProtoBuf.js/) for more details.

 ### Loading Proto Files

-- In order to support synchronous loading of the Proto files, the Proto files must be written in JSON format (JSON descriptors).
-JSON files can then be imported by a require statement.
-More details about Proto files in JSON format can be found in the [protobufjs repository](https://github.com/dcodeIO/ProtoBuf.js/#using-json-descriptors).
+- The proto files can be loaded synchronously or asynchronously.
+The asynchronous method should be prefered.
+However it is only available in a nodeJS environment.

-### Protobuf Usage
+### Proto Files

 #### Required and Validation